Dokpe/organise/README.md

 # organise
-Organises files in user given path into  folders
+Organises files into folders based on user given directory